pure-data/pure-data/doc/1.manual/pdmanual.md

 ### Miscellaneous

-Control-q "quits" Pd, but asks you to comfirm the quit.
+Control-Q "quits" Pd, but asks you to comfirm the quit.
 To quit without having to confirm, use command-shift-Q.

 ## Messages